NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 Unless set to `false`, some build systems with good support for parallel building including `cmake`, `meson`, and `qmake` will set it to `true`.

 ### Special variables {#special-variables}

+#### `__cleanAttrs` {#var-__cleanAttrs}

+By default, `mkDerivation` will expose its arguments in the returned package attribute set.
+This is unnecessary and leads to some confusion and doubt.

+When `__cleanAttrs = true;` is passed to `mkDerivation`, it will return a minimal set of package attributes, which package authors can extend via [`passthru`](#var-stdenv-passthru).

+Benefits of `__cleanAttrs`:

+ - Users don't have to sift through unnecessary attributes when exploring a package in the `nix repl`.
+ - Users can confidently use non-standard attributes that a package provides.
+ - Package authors know which variables are intended for use by the builder.
+They can change the builder environment with confidence that they don't break consumers of their package.
+ - It is a little bit more efficient in terms of CPU cycles and memory use.

 #### `passthru` {#var-stdenv-passthru}